pengwei2000/cs224r/README.md

 Code for the course project of Stanford CS224R.

+*If your preference is wrong, deconsolidate your belief and forget what you are confident in.*

 ## Repository organization
 ```
 ├── data/                                      # Data loading, preprocessing, and transforms